 With one name studies however you just look at the branches with one particular surname in mind.

 When researching a particular surname you may wish to confine your research to a geographical area, perhaps to a town or country.

-However, in order to join the guild you will need to commit your research on a global scale.
+However, to join the guild, you will need to commit your research on a global scale.

 You may draw inspiration for this type of research from a branch within your family tree.

 Once you have decided on a name you can research everyone with that same last name.
 You will thus be looking at all occurrences of the name as well as any variants.